-SVC obstruction is a narrowing or blockage of the superior vena cava -- the second largest vein in the human body.
+SVC obstruction is a narrowing or blockage of the superior vena cava (SVC), which is the second largest vein in the human body.
 The superior vena cava moves blood from the upper half of the body to the heart.

 Superior vena cava obstruction; Superior vena cava syndrome

-Most often it is caused by cancer or a tumor in the mediastinum (the area of the chest under the breastbone and between the lungs).
+It is most often caused by cancer or a tumor in the mediastinum (the area of the chest under the breastbone and between the lungs).

 - Constrictive pericarditis (tightening of the thin lining of the heart)

 - Effects of radiation therapy for certain medical conditions

 Catheters placed in the large veins of the upper arm and neck may cause blood clots in the SVC.